-- ◆ Beginning with cases diagnosed on or after January 1, 2002, the following squamous intraepithelial neoplasia, grade III (8077/2) is reportable (NPCR requirement) - AIN III (C21.1) - VIN III (C51.) - VAIN III (C52.) - ◆ Analytic cases.
+- ♦ Beginning with cases diagnosed on or after January 1, 2002, the following squamous intraepithelial neoplasia, grade III (8077/2) is reportable (NPCR requirement) - o AIN III (C21.1) - o VIN III (C51.\) - o VAIN III (C52.\) - ♦ Analytic cases.
 Patients whose initial diagnosis was made at your facility and/or any part of the first course of treatment was delivered or prescribed at your facility.
-(Class of Case 00, 10, 11, 12, 13, 14, 20, 21, 22) - Patients diagnosed at a staff physician's office and receiving any or their entire first course of treatment in your facility (Class of Case 12) - Nonanalytic cases.
-Patients diagnosed elsewhere who had all first course treatment elsewhere who were seen at your facility for diagnosis of recurrent disease or for treatment of relapsed, persistent or progressive disease; cases diagnosed prior to the facility's Reference Date and diagnosis or treatment was given by the reporting facility; diagnosis was established by autopsy at reporting facility and was unsuspected prior to death (Class of Case 32, 35, 37 and 38).Record all available information regarding the original diagnosis and treatment - Malignant tumors of the skin such as adnexal carcinoma/adenocarcinoma (8390/3-8420/3), lymphoma, melanoma, sarcoma, and Merkel cell carcinoma must be reported.
-Any carcinoma arising in a hemorrhoid is reportable, since hemorrhoids arise in mucosa, not in the skin. - Early or evolving melanoma in-situ, or any other early or evolving melanoma, is reportable. - Pilocytic/juvenile astrocytoma (9421) will continue to be collected as a /3 even though the behavior code changed to /1 in the ICD-O-3 - As of 01/01/2021, all GIST tumors are reportable and classified as 8936/3 in ICD-O-3.2 - Nearly all thymomas are reportable as of 01/01/2021.
+(Class of Case 00, 10, 11, 12, 13, 14, 20, 21,22) - ◆ Patients diagnosed at a staff physician's office and receiving any or their entire first course of treatment in your facility (Class of Case 12) - ♦ Nonanalytic cases.
+Patients diagnosed elsewhere who had all first course treatment elsewhere who were seen at your facility for diagnosis of recurrent disease or for treatment of relapsed, persistent or progressive disease; cases diagnosed prior to the facility's Reference Date and diagnosis or treatment was given by the reporting facility; diagnosis was established by autopsy at reporting facility and was unsuspected prior to death (Class of Case 32, 35, 37 and 38).
+Record all available information regarding the original diagnosis and treatment - Malignant tumors of the skin such as adnexal carcinoma/adenocarcinoma (8390/3-8420/3), lymphoma, melanoma, sarcoma, and Merkel cell carcinoma must be reported.
+Any carcinoma arising in a hemorrhoid is reportable, since hemorrhoids arise in mucosa, not in the skin. - Early or evolving melanoma in-situ, or any other early or evolving melanoma, is reportable. - ♦ New instructions for Pilocytic/juvenile astrocytoma (9421) All cases are to be collected as a behavior /1 unless high-grade astrocytoma with piloid features or HGAP only. - ◆ As of 01/01/2021, all GIST tumors are reportable and classified as 8936/3 in ICD-O-3.2. - ♦ Nearly all thymomas are reportable as of 01/01/2021.
 The behavior code is /3 in ICD-O-3.2.
-The exceptions are microscopic thymoma or thymoma benign (8580/0), micronodular thymoma with lymphoid stroma (8580/1), and ectopic hamartomatous thymoma (8570/0) - Carcinoid tumors of the appendix (C18.1) must be coded 8240/3 effective in 2015.
+The exceptions are microscopic thymoma or thymoma benign (8580/0), micronodular thymoma with lymphoid stroma (8580/1), and ectopic hamartomatous thymoma (8570/0) - ♦ Carcinoid tumors of the appendix (C18.1) must be coded 8240/3 effective in 2015.